Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/10-Functional-ProgrammingPt.2/Lesson10.md

 increment(someNumber: nil) // nil
 ```

-> ...but we can also accomplish the same task, and with fewer lines of code, by creating a function that uses `map` to iterate over the Optional and return
+> ...but we can also accomplish the same task, and with fewer lines of code, by creating a function that uses `map` to iterate over the Optional and return whichever optional state it finds...

 ```Swift
 func increment(someNumber: Int?) -> Int? {